Syed-Humay0on/Obsidian/Readme.md

 	obsidian --version

-Once installed, the *systemd* unit that manages the main snap communication socket needs to be enabled:

-	sudo systemctl enable --now snapd.socket

-Then install obsidian and check the version (latest 1.8.10)

-	sudo snap install obsidian --classic

-Once Installed, check the version:

-	obsidian --version

 Now you're good to go! install plugins, apply custom or built in themes, sync with GitHub to automate your workflow whilst also enhancing your Note taking experience